puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 ### Containment

 A class [contains][] all of its resources.
-This means any [relationships][] formed with the class as a whole will be extended to every resource in the class.
+This means any [relationships][] formed with the class as a whole is extended to every resource in the class.

 Classes can also contain other classes, but _you must manually specify that a class should be contained._ For details, [see the "Containing Classes" section of the Containment page][contain_classes].